 No Instant Pot?
 Don’t freak out: You can make it in a slow cooker—just cook the pork on low for 8-10 hours before adding the pineapple chunks at the end.

-- 1 tablespoon coconut oil, ghee, or your preferred high temperature cooking fat
+- Refined coconut oil, avocado oil, ghee, or your preferred high temperature cooking fat

-- 2 serrano pepper, diced (if you don’t like spicy, removed ribs, pith, and seeds and/or use less peppers)
+- Serrano pepper: If you don’t like spicy, removed ribs, pith, and seeds and/or use less peppers

 Note: If you’re doing a Whole30, make sure your canned pineapple doesn’t contain syrup or added sugar!
 This brand is the one I use: